0x3bfc/DockerCairo-meetups/19Nov2016/node-management.md

    * Manager can not leave
    * Nodes are drained before being removed (Rescheduling all tasks on other workers).
    * After leaving, a node shows up in `docker node ls`
+   * If you run `docker node ls` again, you will notice that the node has no status, but still exist ... that because when node leave swarm, the id will be exist, so to remove it completely, you have to use `docker node rm <NODE ID>` fromm manager.

    **Deploy & scale a serveice**
    ----------------------------